MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Search-UnifiedAuditLog.md

 - ReturnNextPreviewPage: This value causes the cmdlet to return data sorted on date.
 The maximum number of records returned through use of either paging or the ResultSize parameter is 5,000 records.
 - ReturnLargeSet: This value causes the cmdlet to return unsorted data.
 By using paging, you can access a maximum of 50,000 results.

 **Note**: Always use the same SessionCommand value for a given SessionId value.
 Don't switch between ReturnLargeSet and ReturnNextPreviewPage for the same session ID.
+Otherwise, the output is limited to 10,000 results.

 ```yaml
 Type: UnifiedAuditSessionCommand